melluh/EasierBackup/README.md

 ### Getting Started
 1. Simply download & install the latest release (available on [SpigotMC](https://www.spigotmc.org/resources/easierbackup.82921/)) as you would any other plugin.
 2. Run ``/backup start`` to start creating your first backup.
-Players with the appropiate permission with see a progress bar in-game, and you will also see periodic status updates in the console log.
+Players with the appropiate permission will see a progress bar in-game, and you will also see periodic status updates in the console log.
 3. Finished?
 You can see your new backup with ``/backup list``.
 Congrats, you're now one step closer to being protected from data loss!
 Check out the ``config.yml`` to customize your backups, like automatically running them at a specified time or excluding files you don't need.